xwhzz/tilelang/docs/get_started/Installation.md

 ## Install Configs

-tilelang use ffi/cython/dlpack to interact with pytorch tensor, so `--no-build-isolation` and similar configs are not necessary.

 ### Build-time environment variables
 `USE_CUDA`: If to enable CUDA support, default: `ON` on Linux, set to `OFF` to build a CPU version.
 By default, we'll use `/usr/local/cuda` for building tilelang.
 Set `CUDAToolkit_ROOT` to use different cuda toolkit.